mister-superCC/CCscaling-Evaluation/README.md

 # CCscaling-Evaluation
 Scripts needed for Lenderink et al 2024

+ScalingLibSmall.R contains a subset of my routines to create scaling object, statistics and reading and plotting of data

 scaling for observations
 ScalingCirculationIndexStandAlone_obs.R

 The data for NL are freely available
 The data for SFR are NOT freely available.
-The processed object files (.Rdata) can be obtained here: ...
+The processed object files (.Rdata) which are produced in directories data_hourly_bootstrap data_hourly_bootstrap_abs can be obtained here: ...

 scaling for models
 ScalingCirculationIndexV3_bootstrap_models.R